Skip to content ↓

 Early Help

-We are able to provode our families support from a Family Support Worker, who can signpost parents to services and provide support with many aspects of family life.
+We are able to provide our families support from a Family Support Worker, who can signpost parents to services and provide support with many aspects of family life.
 We also work closely with the Participation Team at The London Borough of Hillingdon to support children in attending school regularly.
 Our School Nurse is also able to support families and provide access to services.

 Operation Encompass